 Marketing activities require a lot of time and energy put forth by the sales team, but conversational marketing can both reduce time requirements while increasing capabilities.

-Conversational marketing can shorten the sales cycle by helping consumers make more educated, empowered, and informed decisions.
+Conversational marketing speed up pipeline velocity by helping consumers make more educated, empowered, and informed decisions.
 This shortens the time it takes for them to make that decision, thus reducing the average time to make a profit.

 It also saves time for the business, allowing them to focus on more pressing matters like social media, email strategy, and large campaigns.